What is genetic testing?

 Genetic testing is a type of medical test that identifies changes in genes, inherited from our parents, which we then typically pass on to our children.
-“Mistakes” in our genes (called “mutations”) can manifest the disease, and genetic tests may be used to confirm the disease diagnosis.
+“Mistakes” in our genes (called “pathogenic variants”) can manifest the disease, and genetic tests may be used to confirm the disease diagnosis.

-A genetic test is an analysis of our DNA, genetic material in our cells that gives us specific features and enables our body to perform various functions.
-A number of different methods exist for fast and reliable testing of our DNA, with sequencing (reading the order of DNA building blocks, called nucleotides), and deletion/duplication analysis (detection of large deletions or insertions within DNA/ genes) being the most common.
-In some diseases, especially in the field of lysosomal storage disorders, biochemical/biomarker testing allows an early diagnosis and continuous therapy monitoring
+A genetic test is an analysis of our DNA, genetic material in our cells, that gives us specific features and enables our body to perform various functions.
+A number of different methods exist for fast and reliable testing of our DNA, with sequencing and deletion/duplication analysis being the most common.
+Sometimes, biochemical/biomarker testing allows an early diagnosis and continuous therapy monitoring, especially in the field of lysosomal storage disorders.

 Why Choose CENTOGENE

 We believe that the future of diagnostics is UNDERSTANDING and INTERPRETATION of generated data

 What are the benefits of genetic testing?

 - For a lot of disorders, genetic testing is the only way to make an accurate diagnosis and help avoid additional unnecessary clinical investigations.

 - Genetic testing can guide the clinician in choosing the most suitable therapy and support for the patient.

 - A definite diagnosis can be a great relief to patients and families, especially if they have been searching for the answer for long time.